 Welcome to our online shop!

 We are based on England's very first community farm.
 Fordhall Farm was saved by over 8,000 people back in 2006.
-The Fordhall Community Land Initiative own the land and now rent the farm to our tenant farmer Ben, who manages the livestock and runs the farm shop.
+The Fordhall Community Land Initiative own the land and now rent the farm to our tenant farmer Ben who grew up on the farm.
+He manages the livestock and runs our farm shop and butchery.

-Today, we have our own on-site butchery, farm shop and online shop, from which we sell our own meat and local produce.
+Today, we have our own on-site butchery, farm shop and online shop, from which we sell our own meat alongside carefully chosen local produce.
 We look forward to giving you a slice of what we have on offer from the comfort of your own home, but remember you are more than welcome to visit us in person too!

 Visit our farm